mobileben/cpprestsdk-wiki/FAQ.md

 Two things influenced this decision:

 *   For many developers of REST services, JSON is the preferred format for exchanging text-serialized data.
 It’s simpler than XML and it easier to read.
 Given this preference, we thought it important to prioritize JSON over XML.
 *   There are already several good native XML libraries for both Windows and Linux.
-For example, on WIndows, we’re using XmlLite internally in the C++ Rest SDK libraries in a couple of places.
+For example, on Windows, we’re using XmlLite internally in the C++ Rest SDK libraries in a couple of places.
 That library has a lot of Win32 “jargon” to it, and we may eventually wrap it in something that is thin but looks like standard C++, but XmlLite is a very functional library and has excellent performance.
 There are also open-source solutions available.

 ### C++ Rest SDK supports accessing REST services.
 Why not SOAP?